zagui440s/personalCP/6Django/Day7/Django-Auth/README.md

 > Exposing user information is very sensitive and should be treated with as many restrictions we can apply.
 We wouldn't want anyone getting someone else information, so we will implement both `authentication and permission` classes

-> The authentication_classes and permission_classes attributes specify that the view requires token authentication (meaning that the request Authorization HEADER holde the users token in the following format `f"Token {token}"`) it then utilizes the token to ensure the user is authenticated and able to access this view.
+> The authentication_classes and permission_classes attributes specify that the view requires token authentication (meaning that the request Authorization HEADER holding the users token in the following format `f"Token {token}"`) it then utilizes the token to ensure the user is authenticated and able to access this view.

 > This user already has their token otherwise they wouldn't be able to send the request so we will just return the users email without adding anything else.